 - Your CV with contact details of two referees

-- A covering letter of 1-2 pages of A4 explaining why you would like to be an intern with the Women’s Budget Group and what you hope to gain from the opportunity.
+- A covering letter of 1-2 pages of A4 explaining why you would like to be an intern with the Women’s Budget Group, why you would like to work on the Global Partnerships & Learning Programme, and what you hope to gain from the opportunity.

 If you are disabled or have a long-term health condition and need any reasonable adjustments for application or the interview process, please let us know in your email.

 We will ensure that we work in line with the sort of society we want to see; based on substantive equality and respect for human rights, where care is valued and shared and which allows everyone to live in dignity, reach their full potential and fully participate.

 The Women’s Budget Group is a feminist organisation.
 We recognise that sex-determined social roles have given rise across the world to a variety of forms of patriarchal society in which access to work, resources, assets and income is determined largely by a hierarchy of imposed gendered roles, with men having greater rights, entitlement, and opportunity to access resources than women.

 We recognise that gendered structures of inequality intersect with other structures of inequality including those based on class, race, disability and so on.
 While our primary focus is on gender equality, we will reflect the intersectional nature of inequality in our work.

 Principles for our work

 We believe that we can achieve more with others than we can alone and will work in partnership with organisations and individuals who share our aims and values.
 We will play an active role within wider feminist movements both in the UK and internationally.